captivationsoftware/react-sticky/README.md

 ### `<StickyContainer />` Props

-`<StickyContainer />` passes along all props you provide to it without interference*.
+`<StickyContainer />` passes along all props you provide to it without interference.
 That's right - no restrictions - go nuts!

-* IMPORTANT: The `style` attribute `padding-top` is managed by React, so avoid setting it with CSS rules.

 ### `<Sticky />` Props